-Obtaining a Linux® certification demonstrates your proficiency with the Linux operating system.
+A Linux® certification demonstrates a proficiency with a Linux operating system.
 Many organizations in the open source community offer Linux certifications to prepare IT professionals with knowledge relevant in a real-world environment.

 As IT systems and workloads get more complex, the underlying architecture and operating system must be reliable, scalable, and performance driven.
 Linux has grown over the years to be the de facto standard for running highly available, reliable, and critical workloads—whether traditional or innovative—from bare metal to virtualization, cloud, and containers.